RealityETH/subjectivocracy/operations.md

 * L2.NativeTokenA: A forkable token native to L2

 * L1.GovToken: A dedicated governance token that can be forked on L1.
 There is only one per fork.
 In forks this must be committed to one fork or the other.
+Can also replace itself while preserving balances.

 * L2.Reality.eth: A normal ERC20-capable reality.eth instance on L2.
 Uses NativeTokenA.
 There may be other instances supporing other tokens.
 * L1.Reality.eth: A forkable ERC20-capable reality.eth instance on L1, using GovToken for bonds.